SAP/generator-easy-ui5/README.md

 The purpose of the (preinstalled) `project generator` is to guide you on your first steps with [SAPUI5](https://sapui5.hana.ondemand.com/) and [SAP BTP](https://www.sap.com/products/business-technology-platform.html) deployments.
 Once you are familiar with those technologies, you might want to tweak the projects to adapt them for productive use-cases (such as continuous deployment pipelines and full i18n).

-> :warning: Starting with easy-ui5 v3, all templates will be outsource to repositories in the [UI5 Community](https://github.com/ui5-community/).
-This project is from now on a shell that will offer all generators hosted on that GitHub org. easy-ui5 will download and install these repositories when needed.
+> Note: This project was formerly located at the [SAP GitHub organization](https://github.com/SAP).
+Starting with easy-ui5 v3, all templates were outsourced to repositories in the [UI5 Community](https://github.com/ui5-community/).
+To highlight easy-ui5 is also a fully community driven project, the project was moved to the [UI5 Community](https://github.com/ui5-community/), too.
+Still SAP employees take care of managing incoming feature requests and bug reports.
 >
 > By default, it will download the repository [generator-ui5-project](https://github.com/ui5-community/generator-ui5-project/) which contains the templates that were previously integrated in easy-ui5 < 3.